spcourse/python/en/style/10 Style Guide.md

             print(f'{i} is divisible by three')
         i = i + 1

-In the code above it was rather easy to avoid a lot of the nesting.
+In the code above, it was rather easy to avoid a lot of the nesting.
 The bad implementation is nested four levels deep whereas the good implementation has only two levels.
 It is not always this straight forward, but it is rarely necessary to have very deeply nested code.

 #### Rule of thumb

-This is by no means a exhaustive list of examples, and it will be impossible to give you one.
+This is by no means an exhaustive list of examples, and it would be impossible to give you one.
 But, as a general rule of thumb, typical indicators of overly complex code are repeated code fragments and deeply nested code fragments.
 When you catch yourself writing such code, always ask yourself if it can be simplified.